bifrost-finance/bifrost-wiki/devops/tx-wrapper.md

 ### How to use  `txwrapper-bifrost`

-Here's a mini-tutorial on how `txwrapper-polkadot` can interact with a Bifrost chain.
+Here's a mini-tutorial on how `txwrapper-bifrost` can interact with a Bifrost chain.
 We're using a Bifrost dev chain \([https://github.com/bifrost-finance/bifrost](https://github.com/bifrost-finance/bifrost)\)

 ### Get Started